zitadel/zitadel/docs/docs/guides/manage/self-hosted/production.md

 ## High Availability

-We recommend running ZITADEL higly available using an orchestrator that schedules ZITADEL on multiple nodes, like [Kubernetes](/docs/guides/deploy/kubernetes).
+We recommend running ZITADEL highly available using an orchestrator that schedules ZITADEL on multiple servers, like [Kubernetes](/docs/guides/deploy/kubernetes).

 ## Configuration